ezYakaEagle442/azure-spring-apps-petclinic-mic-srv/README.md

 ```bash
     az extension add --name spring
 ```
-Note - `spring-cloud` CLI extension `2.1.0` or later is a pre-requisite to enable the latest Java in-process agent for Application Insights.
-If you already have the CLI extension, you may need to upgrade to the latest using --
+Note - `spring` CLI extension `1.1.2` or later is a pre-requisite to enable the latest Java in-process agent for Application Insights.
+If you already have the CLI extension, you may need to upgrade to the latest

 ```bash
     az extension update --name spring